Gbemisola23/ebinnaturals/README.md

    > User can view bag contents by clicking the bag itself
 * As a site user I can update my bag by adding more or remove products so that I can decide on the number of products I intend to buy
-   > User can update the bag to a quantity they want or remove everything entirely
+   > User can update the bag to a quantity they want or remove everything entirely.
-* As a site user I can view my order summary so that I can verify it before confirming
+* As a site user I can view my order summary so that I can verify it before confirming.
    > From secure checkout, users can verify their order summary before buying
-* As a site user I can checkout securely so that I can I maintain the level of trust on the site
+* As a site user I can checkout securely so that I can I maintain the level of trust on the site.
    > I made sure users have secure checkout when completeing a purchase
-* As a site user I can view paginated posts so that I can select which posts to view
+* As a site user I can view  posts so that I can select which posts to view.
-   > Blog posts are paginated, clear and easy to see so to select which to view
+   > Blog posts are clear and easy to see so to select which to view
-* As a site user I can view all posts so that I can decide what I may be interested in reading
+* As a site user I can view all posts so that I can decide what I may be interested in reading.
    > Users can easily choose which one to read
-* As a site user I can comment to the blog posts so that I can express my opinion to the post
+* As a site user I can create,edit,update or delete comment to the blog posts so that I can express my opinion to the post.
-   > I made the site such that signed in user can comment on blog posts
+   > I made the site such that signed in user can create,edit,update
+      or delete comment on blog posts.
-* As a site user I can use the contact form so that I can contact the site owners
+* As a site user I can use the contact form so that I can contact the site owners.
-  > By using the contact form, user can send messages to the site owners
+  > By using the contact form, user can send messages to the site owners.
-* As a site user I can sign up to newsletter so that I can keep updated on the latest news
+* As a site user I can sign up to newsletter so that I can keep updated on the latest news.
   > By going to sign up newsletter on the footer, users can easily sign up to receive latest news.

 ## Functionality testing

 Throughout developing this site, I have been using Chrome, and chrome dev tools to help with debugging issues.
 Testing responsiveness was done using chrome emulated devices.

 ## Compatibility testing